felucius/KwetterBackendAPI/README.md

 To remove a specific user by it's ID
 - api/users/removeuser/<id-of-user>

-To find all tweets
-- api/tweets

 To find a specific tweet by it's ID, written by a certain user.
 - api/users/findtweet/<id-of-tweet>

 To remove a specific tweet by it's ID, written by a certain user.
 - api/users/removetweet/<id-of-tweet>

+To find a specific user by it's username.
+- api/users/finduserbyusername/<username>

+#Tweets and tweet information
+To find all tweets
+- api/tweets

+To find a specific tweet by it's ID
+- api/tweets/findtweet/<id>

+To find a specific tweet by it's content (has wildcard pattern in it)
+- api/tweets/findtweetbycontent/<content-key>